airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 The ID from the response is the `channel_id`.
 It is required for the next steps, so note it down.

-Alternatively, you can connect an Airy's Live Chat Plugin channel via the [UI](/ui/introduction).
+Alternatively, you can connect an Airy's Live Chat Plugin channel via the [UI](/ui/overview).

-On your instance's Airy Core UI, click on the 'Channels' icon on the left sidebar menu.
+On your instance's [Control Center](/ui/control-center/introduction), click on the 'Connectors' icon on the left sidebar menu and select Airy Live Chat.
 Then, click on the button displaying a + icon next to the Airy Live Chat channel.

 <img alt="chat plugin channels UI" src={useBaseUrl('img/sources/chatplugin/chatplugin-channel.png')} />